(Belfast, Dublin, Cork, Killarney, Ballyvaughan)

-A welcome package with your vouchers, a city map, train tickets (if relevant) and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.
+A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 Belfast has wonderful dining and entertainment options in the city centre.
 The two most celebrated chefs in the city are Michael Deane and Paul Rankin.
 Both chefs have a score of restaurants in the city centre called Deane's and Cayenne respectively.
 There is also Deane's Deli for a lighter more bistro style ambience.
 We highly recommend visiting the Crown Bar Saloon and marveling the opulent Victorian Décor of Irelands most beautifully crafted bar.

-Enjoy the transfer from Belfast to Dublin stopping off en route at variuos places of interest.
-From Belfast there is an incredible range of archaeological and architectural treasures as we travel southwards to Dublin.
+Enjoy the transfer from Belfast to Dublin stopping off en route at various places of interest.
+From Belfast there is an incredible range of archaeological and architectural treasures as you travel southwards to Dublin.
 To begin, there is the wonderful Mourne Mountains that sweep majestically down to the sea at Newcastle in Co.
 Down.
-An area of major interest is the archaeological region of the Boyne Valley with the prominent sights being Newgrange, The Hill of Tara, Knowth and Dowth, Slane Castle and The Battle of The Boyne site as well as a possible trip to Trim Castle where many scenes from Braveheart the Movie were filmed.
+An area of major interest is the archaeological region of the Boyne Valley with the prominent sights being Newgrange, The Hill of Tara, Knowth and Dowth, Slane Castle and The Battle of The Boyne site as well as a possible trip to Trim Castle where many scenes from "Braveheart" the Movie were filmed.

 The coastline of Dublin City from North to South is as fascinating as the city centre itself.
 Enjoy exploring with your chauffeured driven vehicle.
 Beginning in Malahide you'll get to visit one of Ireland's most beautiful castles located on lush gardens.
 From Malahide visit Howth Island, a rugged outcrop and the most easterly part of the country.
 On the south side of the city the scenery takes on a more Mediterranean feel with James Joyce's Tower in Sandymount.
 The two villages of Dalkey and Killiney nestled overlooking the sea are Ireland most opulent and the homes of the stars.
 The view across Killiney Bay to the Wicklow Mountains is among the most beautiful in Ireland.
 At the end of the tour you will be brought back to your hotel.
 In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site.

 The bucolic West Cork coastline is among the most indented, varied and lush in Ireland.
-Enjoy the beautiful viwsas you are driven to Killarney today.
+Enjoy the beautiful views as you are driven to Killarney today.
 Among the highlights of your tour is the ancient Drombeg Stone Circle, the quaint fishing villages of Glandore and Union Hall as well as a possible detour to Ireland's most southerly peninsula, Mizen Head.
 There are also the pretty seaside towns of Baltimore with its islands and Schull with lots of nice shops and cafes to browse through.
 Glengariff is located at the foot of the Caha Mountains that separate Cork from Kerry.
 It is a dense lush sub tropical valley that is famous for its Bamboo Park, seal colony and Italian Gardens visited by boat from The Blue Pool in Glengariff.
 Inland from here is the solitary chapel on an island by the lake at Gougane Barra, one of Irelands most romantic locations.
-“In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site”.
+In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site.